IGEL-Technology/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
 We roll out GRUB and kernel updates frequently, each customized by us.
 The Linux kernel must fulfill hardware support for most recent devices, and needs therefore be custom-built and signed by us.
-Hence, GRUB needs to accept out Kernel signatures for SecureBoot.
-GRUB is also kept up-to date with minor patches from our side, therefore is also signed by us frequently.
+Hence, GRUB needs to accept our Kernel signatures for SecureBoot.
+GRUB is also kept up to date and includes minor patches for IGEL OS-specific management and recovery options, therefore is also signed by us frequently.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?